-Trump’s crackdown on trainings about white privilege draws broad opposition
+Trump’s crackdown on training about white privilege draws broad opposition

 Still, diversity and legal experts say the order is having an effect.

-“That fear is out there and it’s changing behavior even without specific letters or contacts from the Trump administration yet,” said Monique Lin-Luse, associate counsel for the NAACP’s LDF, who said her organization is “currently examining all of our possible legal challenges” to the order.
+“That fear is out there, and it’s changing behavior even without specific letters or contacts from the Trump administration yet,” said Monique Lin-Luse, senior counsel for the NAACP’s LDF, who said her organization is “currently examining all of our possible legal challenges” to the order.

 During a town hall last week, Craig Leen, the director of the Office of Federal Contract Compliance Programs, tried to allay concerns of the more than 300 government contractors and trade groups in attendance.